Homelessness in LE

 - Compare and coordinate with other cities to ensure consistent efforts across boundaries.

-- Clarify the city’s role and policies that can assist with homelessness in the long-term including development standards, affordable housing policies and regional efforts.
+- Clarify the city's role and policies that can assist with homelessness in the long term, including development standards, affordable housing policies and regional efforts.

 Unfortunately, homelessness is a problem plaguing all communities across Southern California.
-While the City has been aggressively cleaning up encampments to put pressure on them to move on or get help, we need the community's and business' help.
+While the City has been aggressively cleaning up encampments to put pressure on them to move on or get help, we need the community's and businesses' help.

 - City Awarded a Professional Services Agreement to Social Work Action Group (SWAG) to proceed with implementing the proposed regional House LE/House Wildomar program.
-View PowerPoint from Council Meeting on September 24, 2019.
+View PowerPoint from Council Meeting (PDF) on September 24, 2019.